-Fighting, vandalism, theft, harrassment, or profanity will not be tolerated.
+Fighting, vandalism, theft, harassment, or profanity will not be tolerated.

-Disruptive behavior or disrepectful behavior may be grounds for being dismissed from the block.
+Disruptive behavior or disrespectful behavior may be grounds for being dismissed from the block.

 Students found to be talking excessively or in other ways disrupting class will benefit from the following actions: